Illinois Stabilized Construction Entrance

-The Illinois Environmental Protection Agency (IEPA) stormwater administration is authorized under the federal Clean Water Act.
-The IEPA issues stormwater permits under the National Pollutant Discharge Elimination System (NPDES) program.
-The program regulates all discharges to surface waters, including lakes and rivers.
+The Illinois Environmental Protection Agency (IEPA) administers the stormwater program under authority delegated by the federal Clean Water Act.
+The IEPA issues stormwater permits under the National Pollutant Discharge Elimination System (NPDES) program, which regulates discharges to surface waters including the rivers, lakes, and wetlands that define much of Illinois's natural geography.

 The Illinois Urban Manual (IUM)

-The Illinois EPA funds the development of the Illinois Urban Manual, which is a technical reference developed and maintained cooperatively for developers, contractors, planners, and engineers.
-The Manual is vetted through the Urban Manual Technical Review and Steering Committees.
-It is cooperatively maintained through contributions from departments and organizations, including the Association of Illinois Soil & Water Conservation Districts (AISWCD), Soil & Water Conservation Districts (SWCDs), the Illinois Department of Transportation (IDOT), and the Illinois Department of Agriculture, Bureau of Land & Water Resources (IDA-BLWR).
+The Illinois EPA funds the development and ongoing maintenance of the Illinois Urban Manual, a technical reference cooperatively managed for the use of developers, contractors, planners, and engineers.
+The Manual is vetted through the Urban Manual Technical Review and Steering Committees and is maintained through contributions from the Association of Illinois Soil and Water Conservation Districts (AISWCD), individual Soil and Water Conservation Districts (SWCDs), the Illinois Department of Transportation (IDOT), and the Illinois Department of Agriculture, Bureau of Land and Water Resources (IDA-BLWR).

-The Manual includes a description of this type of stone stabilized construction entrance consisting of a geotextile fabric (Class I, II, or IV) topped with 6" or more of IDOT coarse aggregate (CA-1 through CA-4).
-Typical guidance recommends a stone pad approximately 70 feet long and 14 feet wide, adjusted as needed for site conditions and vehicle traffic.
-Single-lot residential projects may reduce the minimum rock length from 70' to 30'.
-The site must be prepared to prevent runoff from the construction entrance from leaving the site, and measures must be taken to grade the area or divert the runoff to a sediment trap.
-Any sediment tracked onto roadways must be immediately removed to prevent it from washing down storm drains.
+The Code 930 standard specifies a stone entrance pad constructed using IDOT coarse aggregate (gradations CA-1 through CA-4) placed to a minimum depth of 6 inches over a geotextile fabric (Class I, II, or IV).
+Guidance in the standard recommends a pad approximately 70 feet in length and 14 feet in width, adjusted for site conditions and vehicle traffic.
+Single-lot residential projects may reduce the minimum rock length from 70 feet to 30 feet.
+Site grading must be configured to prevent runoff from the construction entrance from leaving the site, with provisions for directing drainage to an appropriate sediment trap.
+Any sediment tracked onto public roadways must be removed immediately to prevent it from washing into storm drains.

-When a stone-stabilized construction entrance is not sufficient to contain sediment tracking onto the roadway, a wheel wash is often used.
-This involves creating a wash rack and a washing station to clean tires with pressurized water.
-Drained water must be contained and directed into a sediment basin, and must not leave the construction site.
+Where a stone-stabilized entrance is insufficient to control sediment, a wheel wash system may be used in combination.
+Wheel wash installations include a wash rack and a pressurized tire-cleaning station; drained water must be contained and directed to a sediment basin and may not leave the construction site.

 FODS Reusable Stabilized Construction Entrance System